• Skip to primary navigation

 Instructions

-• Clean the corn, removing all husks and removing ends if you need to make it fit in your air fryer basket.
+• Remove the husks off each corn cob and remove the ends to make it fit in your air fryer basket easily.

-• Rub the olive oil on the corn
+• Brush the cooking oil on each corn cob.

-• Mix the salt and chili powder in a bowl, cut the lime in half, dip it in the bowl and rub it generously all over the corn and enjoy!
+• Dip the lemon in the spices and rub it generously all over the corn before serving.

 Notes

-Fresh Corn - It's always best to buy fresh corn and grill it the same day.
-The husk should be green and moist.
-If for some reason you cannot grill the corn the same day you can refrigerate it for upto 3-5 days.
-However, the sooner you use it the better.
+Corn: It's always best to buy fresh corn and grill it the same day.
+Green and moist husk indicates fresh corn.
+If, for some reason, you can't grill the corn on the same day, you can refrigerate it for up to 3-5 days.
+However, the sooner you use it, the better.

-Oil - I use olive oil but you can use any type you have on hand.
-Butter is not recommended as it will burn in the air fryer.
-If you wish to add butter, melt it and add it on top after the corn is ready.
+Oil: I use avocado oil, but you can also use canola, sunflower, or peanut oil.
+Butter isn't recommended as it tends to burn in the air fryer.
+If you want to add some, melt it and brush it on after the corn is ready, although it isn't traditionally used on Pakistani street-style corn.

 Nutrition